-Besides for day vs. night creams, your moisturizer also depends on you skin type.
-For some tips, check out what Reviews.com found out about face moisturizer and their ingredients below:
+Besides for day vs. night creams, your moisturizer also depends on your skin type.
+For some tips, check out what Reviews.com and find out about face moisturizers and their ingredients.

 Oily skin needs moisture to control oil production.
 If oily skin is dried out, the skin will actually go into an overproduction of oil, compounding the problem.

 Dry skin is due to a naturally low production of oil.
 It lacks moisture and requires ingredients that help reduce TEWL.
 Heavier occlusive and emollient ingredients are necessary to literally trap water in the skin’s upper layers.